 A 2019 Savills Spotlight report explains one aspect of the problem: ‘…as the rent portion of shared ownership costs rises at a premium to inflation, monthly costs will rise faster than for full ownership.
 This ultimately leads to shared ownership becoming more expensive than full home ownership by the end of the mortgage term’.

-Shared ownership is not legally ‘ownership’; it is an assured tenancy.
+Shared ownership is not legally ‘ownership’; it is an assured tenancy (or an assured shorthold tenancy depending on ground rent terms).
 And it is clearly not ‘shared’ either.
-Shared owners were already liable for 100% of all maintenance and repair costs, on top of service and administration charges.
+Shared owners were always liable for 100% of all maintenance and repair costs, on top of service and administration charges.
 Now they’re expected to pay for building safety remediation works too.
 Building safety issues massively compound inherent flaws and contradictions in the shared ownership model.

 Shared ownership is heavily promoted as a ‘foot on the property ladder’.
 But commentators have drawn attention to a lack of data on the outcomes of shared ownership schemes, questioning whether it is a viable route to home ownership and whether it is appropriately classified as affordable housing.